 Ride sharing is certainly

-an option, sharing the gas and/or car expenses.
+an option, sharing the gas, car expenses and lodging costs.

 Contact: Lynn Radeka via